Zyy438/FPGAudio/README.md

 Vertical Front Porch (VFP): Number of lines (HSYNC pulses) between the last valid line of the frame and the next VSYNC pulse.

 <img width="1109" alt="WechatIMG164" src="https://user-images.githubusercontent.com/73535458/124565445-a02fec80-de74-11eb-9aa1-72d2f4dd00a0.png">
 Therefore, when transmitting a new frame or a new raw of pixel data, the driver needs to wait for a specific period of time.
 So as after finishing transmitting a raw or a frame of pixel data.
+This will be reflected in the verilog codes and more explaination can be found in the '.v' files.

+### Working process of the LCD driver